 Stopovers while driving from KL to Ipoh

-My last visit to Ipoh was a day trip to Lost World of Tambun, a Sunway Theme Park with plenty to do for the entire family.
+My last visit to Ipoh was a day trip to Lost World of Tambun Water Park, a Sunway Theme Park with plenty to do for the entire family.
 I booked the tickets online through Klook as the gate prices for International travellers is 40% more expensive.
-It is suggested to book your tickets online, which can save substantial time on a busy weekend or a pubic holiday where queues at the entrance can be very long.
+It is suggested to book your tickets online, which can save substantial time on a busy weekend or a public holiday where queues at the entrance can be very long.
 The lost world waterpark is popular with families on hot summer days and the splash area is generally packed with floats and people enjoy the cool water.

 You can avoid queuing for the tickets on the weekends where this park attracts large crowds.
 Be sure to carry your swim gear, extra clothing, towels and sunscreen.

 Entrance to the Lost World of Tambun

 The Lost World of Tumbun Theme Park is ideally located close to the main freeway entrance into Ipoh City.
 The city centre area is located 10km from Theme Park.
 The Sunway Hotel is located adjacent to the theme park.
 Normally, the hotel booking comes with free access to the theme Park.
 This is a great option if you are travelling with elderly people or kids.
 The easy access to the hotel on a hot summer day can be a luxury.